roboteng/a11y-agent-bridge/README.md

 ## Overview

+This workspace provides:
+- **`accessibility_mcp`**: A library crate that provides the MCP server for exposing accessibility trees
+- **`egui_app`**: A demo application showcasing optional feature-flag integration

-This crate allows coding agents to inspect and interact with native application UIs through the same accessibility APIs used by assistive technologies.
+Coding agents can inspect and interact with native application UIs through the same accessibility APIs used by assistive technologies.
 No modifications to the target application are required - it works with any app that properly implements accessibility.

 ## Quick Start